 Although the European Union has adopted the 'precautionary principle', which means taking preventive measures before there is certainty about the harmfulness of a substance or product, in the case of artificial electromagnetic fields this declaration has remained on paper.

-It is not enough when 50 out of the 100 studies show health effects, we need to have all them show the same effects.
+It is not enough when 50 out of the 100 studies show health effects, we need to have all of them show the same effects.

-In the past, however, similar delays have adversely affected the health of the population, as shown by the report of the European Environment Agency about the delayed reactions of the authorities on issues such as asbestos, PCB, X-rays, etc.
+In the past however, similar delays have adversely affected the health of the population, as shown by the report of the European Environment Agency about the delayed reactions of the authorities on issues such as asbestos, PCB, X-rays, etc.

 "There are reports of biological effects of EMF at levels below the well recognized standards and guidelines.
 WHO would now like to develop a framework and guidelines that would allow the application of the PP not only for EMF but also for WHO policy generally.
-It is not question of whether we apply it.
+It is not a question of whether we apply it.
 It is a question of how we apply it."
 World Health Organization

 Insurance companies, however, do not wait for the legislation to change.
 Anticipating future massive compensation claims by citizens (as it had happened in the past and the case of asbestos) they already exclude coverage for the risks associated with electromagnetic fields from the insurance liability.